nutanix/terraform-provider-nutanix/README.md

 $ make cibuild
 ```

-This coommand will create a `pkg/` directory with all the binaries for the most popular OS.
+This command will create a `pkg/` directory with all the binaries for the most popular OS.

 ### Common Issues using the development binary.